Signs and symptoms of breast cancer can include:

 Tell your doctor as soon as you notice a change to your breasts

 Most breast changes will not be cancer.
 However, breast cancer is the most common cancer in the UK so it is important that you find out what’s causing the change.

 If your GP is male and you don’t feel comfortable going to see him, you can ask if there’s a female doctor available.
 You can also ask for a female nurse or member of staff to be present during your examination, or you can take a friend or relative with you.

-When your GP examines your breasts they may feel that there is no need for further investigation, they may ask to see you again after a short period of time or they may refer you to a breast clinic.
+When your GP examines your breasts they may feel that there is no need for further investigation, they may ask to see you again after a short time or they may refer you to a breast clinic.
 This doesn’t necessarily mean that you have breast cancer, just that further tests are needed to find out what is going on.

 If you're worried about breast health or breast cancer you can call us free on 0808 800 6000.